spideynolove/mastering-python/CH_01_Getting_Started/reading.md

 - **Answer**: Capture the dependencies and their versions so that others can recreate the same environment.

 ### 1. Using `pip freeze` and `requirements.txt`:
-This method involves creating a `requirements.txt` file that lists all the packages installed in your virtual environment.

 #### Step 1: Activate your virtual environment:
 ```bash